DeanKelly751/MCD-Pipeline-/README.md

 - Helm
 - Make

+## CLuster creation
+We advise anyone who wishes to deploy CODECO use the kind-config.yaml file located in ACM/config/cluster directory.
+This config file has been created to configure the cluster for all CODECO components.

+To create a cluster cd into the ACM directory and with kind run:
+> kind create cluster --config ./config/cluster/kind-config.yaml

 ## Getting Started
 You’ll need a Kind installed on your machine.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).